vinisalazar/BioProv/paper/paper.md

 and do not support, for example, parsing of biological data formats.
 This may imply the need to either manually develop specific parsing solutions for the files involved or to create database schemas that support domain-specific data.
-BioProv attempts to fill this gap, by providing features that support the specificities of bioinformatics applications and allow the automatic capture of provenance data in a W3C-PROV compliant format.
+BioProv attempts to fill this gap, by providing features that support the specificities of bioinformatics applications and allow the automatic capture of provenance data and generation of documents in a W3C-PROV compliant format.

-# Features and data model
+# Features and data modelling

 ## Overview

-BioProv is **object-oriented** and **project-based**.
-It works by modelling the provenance elements of a BWF into an object called a `Project`.
-Projects group related samples, files and programs that are represented by corresponding objects from the BioProv library.
-These objects have specific methods that allow the user to specify the relationships between them, such as the association between a file and a sample or program.
+BioProv represents the provenance elements of a BWF into a class called `Project`. `Project` groups related samples, files and programs that are represented by corresponding objects from the BioProv library.
+The class `Project` has specific methods that allow the user to specify the relationships between objects, such as the association between a file and a sample or program.
 Projects also carry information about agents, *i.e.* users and computing environments used to execute programs.
-In the context of BioProv, a "Project" is distinct from a "Workflow" in the sense that a Project refers to a particular set of samples and files and associated programs, while a Workflow refers to a set of programs that can be run on a set of adequate files.
+In the context of BioProv, a "Project" is distinct from a "Workflow" in the sense that a Project refers to a particular set of samples and files and associated programs, while a Workflow refers to a chain of programs that can be run on a set of adequate files.
 A user can therefore use the same workflow in many projects.
-Because they are serializable in JSON and tabular formats, BioProv objects can be easily stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web systems.
+Because they are serializable in JSON and tabular formats, BioProv objects can be stored and shared across computing environments, and can be exported as W3C-PROV compliant documents, allowing better integration with web systems.
 The library can be used interactively, in an environment such as Jupyter [@ragan2014jupyter], or from the application's command line interface (CLI).
 The CLI component of BioProv allows users to quickly launch custom workflows from the command line using the `bioprov <workflow_name>` command.